Also known as: Electrician

 What does a spark do?

 Sparks look after all the electrical equipment needed to make a TV show, in particular the lighting.
-They help plan it.
-They rig (set it up).
-They operate it, maintain it and de-rig.
+They help plan the equipment and rig (meaning set it up).
+They also operate equipment, maintain it and de-rig (put everything away).

 During the planning stage of a programme, sparks assess the kit.
 They set it up and make sure all electrical equipment is working safely throughout the production.
 This might involve testing, cleaning and repairing equipment and writing dimmers and circuit boards.